Shared Services Alliance

 A Shared Services Alliance is a membership organization through which early learning and care providers come together to share the costs of back-office services like accounting and procurement via a “hub” organization.
 These collective management strategies are valuable because leaders of centers and home-based providers need to be able to focus their time and energy on making sure children are thriving, not on bookkeeping and administrative tasks.
 It also creates capacity for data-driven analysis of trends that are important to keeping child care programs financially healthy, such as enrollment trends.
 An Alliance allows a group of child-serving programs to more efficiently address business functions so that they can prioritize pedagogical and educational responsibilities.

 VECF has been working with a group of Richmond-area funders and child-serving organizations to launch a Shared Services Alliance in the capital city.
 Recently, the non-profit Commonwealth Autism was chosen to be the hub for the Richmond Alliance; Friends Association for Children, St. James's Children's Center, and CHAT have been selected as the inaugural Alliance members.
-The Alliance, underwritten with the support of the Robins Foundation and the Community Foundation, will be launched in July 2017.
+The Alliance, underwritten with the support of the Robins Foundation and the Community Foundation, was launched in July 2017.
 VECF is developing a guide for communities interested in replicating RASA or launching a similar Alliance in their own region.